 The cell body of a neuron contains the nucleus and has a number of tentacle-like extensions, called dendrites, on its surface.
-A long fiber called the axon extends from the cell body and is coated with a protective sheath called myelin, which acts like insulation on a wire, protecting the axon and facilitating sending and receiving electrical signals.
-Myelin is generated by specialized cells, oligodendrocytes in the brain and spinal column (the central nervous system, or CNS), and Schwann cells in the network of nerves outside the CNS that connect it with the rest of the body (the peripheral nervous system).
+A long fiber called the axon extends from the cell body and is coated with a protective sheath called myelin, which acts like insulation on a wire, protecting the axon and facilitating the sending and receiving of electrical signals.
+Myelin is generated by specialized glial cells, oligodendrocytes located in the brain and spinal column (the central nervous system), and Schwann cells in the network of nerves outside the brain and spinal column that connect it with the rest of the body (the peripheral nervous system).

 Multiple sclerosis (MS) is thought to be an immune-mediated disease, most likely auto-immune, in which the immune system attacks the oligodendrocytes, causing damage to the myelin sheath.
 This damage interferes with the neurons’ ability to function properly and with time, results in direct damage to the neurons, resulting in permanent disability to vision, movement, and cognition.
 MS is one of the more common causes of neurological disability, especially in younger people.

 People with MS may experience a wide range of symptoms, depending on which part of the brain and/or spinal cord is being affected, including blurred vision, pain, numbness, extreme fatigue, loss of movement and speech problems.
 MS is most likely caused by an interaction of several factors related to individual immunity, the environment, past infections (for example, viral or bacterial) and genetic predispositions, though no one knows for sure.

 There are four main types of MS: